 (Delegation in KERI is cooperative.
 It requires a cryptographic commitment from both the Delegator and the Delegate.)

-A threshold satisficing subset of s MUST each rotate their participating AIDs.
+A threshold satisficing subset of External GARs MUST each rotate their participating AIDs.

-Using the current public key, the next public key digest from each of the participating AID Rotation Events, and the digest of GLEIF External Delegated AID Inception Event, the Lead MUST generate a GLEIF External Delegated AID Rotation Event and publish this to the other participating s and to the Root AID Witnesses.
+Using the current public key, the next public key digest from each of the participating AID Rotation Events, and the digest of GLEIF External Delegated AID Inception Event, the External GAR Lead MUST generate a GLEIF External Delegated AID Rotation Event and publish this to the other participating External GARs and to the Root AID Witnesses.

-Each MUST verify the set of public keys, the next public key digest, and delegated Inception Event digests in that Rotation Event.
+Each External GAR MUST verify the set of public keys, the next public key digest, and delegated Inception Event digests in that Rotation Event.

-Each MUST sign and publish to the Root AID Witnesses their signature on the Root AID Rotation Event.
+Each External GAR MUST sign and publish to the Root AID Witnesses their signature on the Root AID Rotation Event.

-Each MUST verify that the Root AID Rotation Event is fully witnessed by every Root AID Witness
+Each External GAR MUST verify that the Root AID Rotation Event is fully witnessed by every Root AID Witness.